JOURNAL OF EXPERIENTIAL EDUCATION, Volume 13, No. 1, May, 1990

 DECISION BY CONSENSUS

 There are several other aspects to the use of a Power Object.
-Suppose someone wants to make a proposal that must be decided upon by the team like, for instance, "I propose we offer to fix dinner for the other team if we loose."
+Suppose someone wants to make a proposal that must be decided upon by the team like, for instance, "I propose we offer to fix dinner for the other team if we lose."
 When it is that person's time to hold the Power Object, S/he makes the proposal.

 Every decision must be made on the basis of consensus.
 That means that everyone must either agree with, or not object to, a proposal presented to the group.
 If someone makes a proposal, it must be voted on by all group members.
 Thumb up means yes, thumb down means no, and open palm, face up, means a person takes a neutral stand on the proposal at hand.